Naoto Fukasawa: Design approach

 Naoto Fukasawa's design approach is centered around the relationship between design and behavior, using terms such as "design dissolving in behavior", "center of consciousness", "normality", "outline" and "archetype" to describe his work.
 His approach relies on observing how people act and react in their everyday, and finding solutions in these behaviors that link the design to the person.
 In his 2018 monograph, Fukasawa describes design as "attributing countenance to an object", in which the design is accompanied by the environment and the context.

 Fukasawa coined the term "Without Thought" as a philosophy for how design can be found in people's unconscious behavior.
 Without Thought refers to how objects can feel important when seen for the first time, but only have their initial essence realized when being used.
 Ever since creating the term, Fukasawa has organized workshops to share his approach to other designers.

-In 2006, Fukasawa curated the exhibition Super Normal together with English furniture designer Jasper Morrison to define "Super Normal", presenting 200 objects that were considered ordinary or to have been anonymously designed.
+In 2006, Fukasawa and British designer Jasper Morrison curated the exhibition that helped explain their idea of the "Super Normal".
+The exhibition, titled Super Normal, presented 200 objects that were considered "ordinary" or to have been anonymously designed.
 Items presented in the exhibition ranged from notable objects such as the Bialetti espresso maker to anonymously designed and mass produced objects such as disposable plastic plates.
 The term defines objects as being absent of identity, originality, and elements that leave an impression, leading to objects that appear ordinary.
 This design concept can be seen reflected in Fukasawa's work with Muji, where products are created with an anti-branding approach of not presenting any traits that characterize the object.